 The game is programmed really well.

-It calculates how far your space bar hits are off from the groove, and then deducts you points for the distance each of your 20 space bar hits are early or late.
+It calculates how far your space bar hits are off from the groove, and then deducts your points for the distance each of your 20 space bar hits is early or late.
 The further you’re off, the more points you get deducted.

 The maximum score is 1000.

-My guess is that it would be impossible for anyone to score 1000, because that level of accuracy would requite machine like precision.
+My guess is that it would be impossible for anyone to score 1000 because that level of accuracy would require machine-like precision.
 However: as my below score shows, you can get pretty darn close.

 If your score is in the 700’s one time, and in the 900’s next time, that’s not a sign of the exercise’s accuracy being questionable btw. haha.
 (I mention this here because people oftentimes question the accuracy of the drill over the accuracy of their timing when their scores are all over the board).

 That merely means that the time feel of your performances is inconsistent.